grpc/proposal/A113-pick-first-weighted-shuffling.md

 CDS LB policy and Pick First LB policy behavior changes will be guarded by `GRPC_EXPERIMENTAL_PF_WEIGHTED_SHUFFLING`.

-Barring unexpected issues, this should be enabled by default.
+This should be enabled by default, after testing.

 ## Rationale

-* CDS LB policy changes are needed to generate correct weight distributions, not only for Pick First but also for Ring Hash
+CDS LB policy changes are needed to generate correct weight distributions, not only for Pick First but also for Ring Hash.

-* Using fixed point Q31 format has predictable bounds on precision, and allows us to continue representing weights as integers.
-Note our math assumes the sum of weights within a grouping does not exceed max uint32, which is mandated in the XDS protocol.
+Reasons for UQ1.31?

+- Predictable and acceptable bounds on precision.
+- Allows us to continue representing weights as integers internally.
+- Avoids risk of overflow bugs by preserving the (XDS) property that the sum of all weights within a "grouping" does not exceed max uint32.
+For example note how if we used UQ32, *after* normalization and multiplication a subsequent summation of endpoint weights in a locality may result in uint32 overflow due to contributions of rounding errors.

 ## Implementation